 However, the above equation is not concave with respect to θ.
-Hence, we can not use gradient ascent to find the maximum likelihood estimate.
+Hence, we cannot use gradient ascent to find the maximum likelihood estimate.

 Moreover, if p(x;z;θ) is an exponential family distribution, then taking the derivative of the above equation with respect to θ doesn't typically lead to a solvable expression.